CLI Reference

 Discovery

-• blescan [-f|-ds|-a|-r|-s] — Scan for BLE devices, Flippers, spam detectors, or raw advertising; -s stops.
+• blescan [-f|-ds|-a|-r|-adv|-g|-s] — Scan for BLE devices, Flippers, spam detectors, raw advertising, or GATT services; -s stops.

 • blewardriving [-s] — Log BLE beacons with GPS metadata.